Publishing House Editor Jobs

-Many people looking to find a job in book publishing set their sights on the editorial department.
-If you’re looking for a job in book publishing, or if you're an author who would like to know more about the book editorial jobs and the roles of the various editors, here are the most typical editorial roles within a book publisher.
+If you’re looking for a job in book publishing, or if you're an author who would like to know more about the roles of the various editors, here are the most typical editorial jobs within a publishing house.

 The Editorial Director / Editor-in-Chief's Job

-Reporting to the publisher, the editorial director of a publishing house or a publishing imprint is usually the person in charge of directing the day-to-day efforts of the editors.
-He or she might have his or her list of books to edit, but it will likely be a small list, owing to the managerial responsibilities of the editorial director’s role.
+Reporting to the publisher, the editorial director of a publishing house or imprint is usually the person in charge of directing the day-to-day efforts of the editors.
+He might also have his own list of books to edit, but it will likely be a small one, owing to the managerial responsibilities of his role.

 - Acquire the book from a literary agent.

-This means reading manuscripts and assessing the novel or non-fiction book proposal’s appeal to the marketplace—and it necessarily means that the editor writes a lot of rejection letters.
-For projects that past the editor's muster, he or she then acts as the advocate for the book to a larger acquisitions committee.
-If the editor gets the high sign to acquire a book, he or she will then have the task of negotiating the author’s contract with the agent (in much rarer instances, an editor may acquire an un-agented manuscript).
+This means reading proposals and their manuscripts or sample chapters and assessing the potential novel or non-fiction book’s appeal to the marketplace.
+It necessarily means writing a lot of rejection letters.
+If a book project passes her muster, the editor then acts as its advocate to a larger acquisitions committee.
+If the editor gets the high sign to acquire a book, he or she will then have the task of negotiating the author’s contract with the agent.
+In much rarer instances, an editor may acquire an un-agented manuscript.

 - Make sure the author stays on track with the manuscript.

-- Be an advocate for the book to the marketing department, the publicity department, and the sales departments.
+- Be an advocate for the book to the marketing department, the publicity department, and the sales department.

 It’s part of the book editor’s job to ensure the marketing, publicity, and salespeople are fully apprised of the individual book’s value and potential in the marketplace.
 Depending on the house, editors may be required to write “tip sheets” for the sales department or catalog copy for marketing.
 The editor will likely work very closely with publicity to ensure that the book and author’s respective potentials are fully exploited to the media.